 Mortgage servicing assets are created when the Company sells mortgage loans and retains the rights to service the loans.
 Mortgage servicing assets are accounted for in accordance with the Transfers and Servicing topic of the FASB ASC and are initially valued at fair value and subsequently at the lower of cost or fair value.
 We amortize mortgage servicing assets in proportion to and over the period of estimated net servicing income.
 All servicing assets are grouped into categories based on the interest rate and original term of the loan sold.
-Mortgage servicing assets related to loan sales are recorded as a gain on sale of loans and totaled \$344,000 and \$0 for the years ended December 31, 2019 and 2018, respectively.
+Mortgage servicing assets related to loan sales are recognized upon the sale of loans and totaled \$78,000 and \$344,000 for the years ended December 31, 2020 and 2019, respectively.